 - whether the destruction of a particular document could appear to be wrongful or in bad faith, such as to cover up evidence.

-You should focus on the retention, rather than destruction of documents.
+Accordingly, you should focus on the retention rather than the destruction of documents.
 Many businesses put together a document retention policy.
-This establishes processes to guide your employees on your business’ obligations and internal policies with regards to document retention.
+This policy establishes processes to guide employees on your business’ obligations and internal policies concerning document retention.
+This is important because it assists you, as the business owner, in balancing the competing priorities of retaining documents for legal requirements and not holding on to them for too long, which may risk privacy and security issues.

 Key Takeaways